Frequently Asked Questions

 Do you treat children?

-Our physicians treat patients who are age 16 and above.
+Our physicians treat patients who are 16 years old, or older.
 Children under age 16 should be seen by a pediatric gastroenterologist.
 Our endoscopy center, TREC, only accepts patients over 18 years of age.
 Younger patients who need an outpatient endoscopic procedure are scheduled at a local hospital surgery center.

 Does CDHN handle Workers' Compensation claims?